-Reviews, Revisions, and Approvals Revision Date Approval Date to "genetic testing"; added "GeneReviews: Congenital Myasthenic Syndromes Overview"; added "Rett Syndrome - MECP2 Sequencing"; added "CADASIL-NOTCH3 Sequencing"; removed "Disease-APOE"; added "Alzheimer Disease"; For Facioscapulohumeral Muscular Dystrophy (FSHD) - FSHD1 Deletion/Duplication or Haplotype Analysis and/or SMCHD1 and DNMT3B Sequencing and/or Deletion Analysis or Multigene Panel: removed "and no first degree relative".
-For Huntington's Disease-HTT Repeat Analysis: replaced "National Society" with "Huntington's Disease"; added "The Huntington's Disease Society of America".
-For Inherited Peripheral Neuropathy (Charcot-Marie-Tooth and Hereditary Neuropathy with Liability to Pressure Palsies) - PMP22 Sequencing and/or Deletion/Duplication Analysis or Multigene Panel: added "Establishing a specific genetic cause"; added "The diagnosis of HNPP".
-For Limb Girdle Muscular Dystrophy Multigene Panel: removed "(presenting at highly variable ages.)" and added "The age of onset".
+Reviews, Revisions, and Approvals Revision Date Approval Date Limb Girdle Muscular Dystrophy Multigene Panel: removed "(presenting at highly variable ages.)" and added "The age of onset".
 For DMPK and/or CNBP (ZNF9) Repeat Analysis Panel: replaced "2021" with "2009 and reaffirmed in 2015"; removed "The test is also useful".
-For Parkinson Disease Multigene Panel: removed "Usefulness of Genetic Testing"; added "Genetic testing for Parkinson's Disease"; removed "in Parkinson Disease"; added "Genetic testing for Parkinson's Disease"; removed "in Parkinson Disease"; added "Offered for PD".
-For Myotonia Congenita - CLCN1 Sequencing and/or Deletion/Duplication Analysis: added "Per GeneReviews"; removed "Serum creatine kinase"; added "Myotonia Congenita"; removed "Electromyography performed with needle" and added "Electromyography is a useful tool".
+For Parkinson Disease - LRRK2 Sequencing and/or Deletion/Duplication Analysis and Parkinson Disease Multigene Panel: removed "Usefulness of Genetic Testing"; added "Genetic testing for Parkinson's Disease"; removed "in Parkinson Disease"; added "offered for PD".
+For Myotonia Congenita - CLCNI Sequencing and/or Deletion/Duplication Analysis: added "Per GeneReviews"; removed "Serum creatine kinase"; added "Myotonia Congenita"; removed "Electromyography performed with needle" and added "Electromyography is a useful tool".
 Semi-annual review.
 Updated title to reflect V2.2024 version.
 In Known Familial Variant Analysis for Epilepsy, Neurodegenerative, and Neuromuscular disorders criteria, moved criteria to policy "Genetic Testing: General Approach to Genetic and Molecular Testing" to consolidate criteria for known familial variant tests.
 In HTT Repeat Analysis criteria, added age restriction for testing (18 or older).
 In Amyotrophic Lateral Sclerosis (ALS) Multigene Panel criteria, removed age restriction for testing (18 or older) given there are childhood onset forms of ALS.
 In PMP22 Sequencing and/or Deletion/Duplication Analysis or Multigene Panel criteria, removed minimum gene list; at present there is limited rationale for inclusion.
-In PSEN1 , PSEN2 , and APP Sequencing and/or Deletion/Duplication Analysis criteria, Clarified age requirement for symptomatic individuals diagnosed at or over age 66 (previous criteria stated "any age").
+In PSEN1, PSEN2, and APP Sequencing and/or Deletion/Duplication Analysis criteria, Clarified age requirement for symptomatic individuals diagnosed at or over age 66 (previous criteria stated "any age").
 Minor rewording for clarity throughout.
 Coding, reference-table, background and references updated.
-04/24 04/24
+04/24 04/24 Semi-annual review.
+Updated title to reflect V1.2025.
+CLCN1 Sequencing and/or Deletion/Duplication Analysis: Updated GeneReviews copyright dates in Reference list.
+FXN Repeat Analysis and/or Sequencing Analysis: Specified that the member must be symptomatic to meet criteria in section A. Comprehensive Neuromuscular Disorders Panel: Added the following criteria in section 2, "Elevated serum creatine kinase levels"; Added the following language in the Background and Rationale, "The authors also recommend that "genetic testing can also be considered in certain patients with asymptomatic CK [creatine kinase] elevations." (p.
+261)"; Reformatting of criteria for ease of use.
+Congenital Myasthenic Multigene Panel: Updated GeneReviews copyright dates in Reference list.
+APOE Variant Analysis for Alzheimer's Disease: Updated language from, "The member is being evaluated for treatment with monoclonal antibodies" to, "The member is being evaluated for suitability of treatment with monoclonal antibodies;" Added criterion for diagnosis of Alzheimer's disease; Added Kisluna as an additional example of treatment often guided by this testing.
+APOE Variant Analysis for Alzheimer's Disease: Updated test names in Policy Reference Table; Updated GeneReviews copyright dates in Reference list.
+D4Z4 Haplotype Analysis, and/or SMCHD1 and DNMT3B 11/24 11/24